toeb/cmakepp/README.md

 ##  <a href="assign"></a> Easy map handling with `assign()`

 Using the map and list functions can be cumbersome.
-Therefore I have added a universial function called `assign()` It allows you to use statements known from other programming languages.
+Therefore I have added a universal function called `assign()` It allows you to use statements known from other programming languages.

 The easiest way to illustrate the usefullness is by example: